DerenB/Markdown-Notes/SchoolNotes/2023-01-Winter/471-Databases/471-LectureNotes1.md

   - UML - Unified Modeling Language
 - **2) Logical Model**
   - Deciding on the database scheme.
 Database design requires that we find a "good" collection of relation schema
-  - Business Decision - what attributes should we record in the databse?
+  - Business Decision - what attributes should we record in the database?
   - Computer Science Decision - What relation schemes should we have and how should the attributes be distributed among the various relation schemas?
 - **3) Physical Model**
   - Functional Dependencies - determining table design problems